ARRIVAL FIELD

 It can be brief.
 It can be imperfect.
 It simply has to be real.

-When this capacity is present, engagement becomes workable rather than theoretical.
+When this is present, engagement becomes workable rather than theoretical.

 The Field Relationship